 Write engaging scripts

-When all is said and done and you finally sit down in the recording studio with your talent, if you’re script falls flat so will the voiceover.
+When all is said and done and you finally sit down in the recording studio with your talent, if your script falls flat so will the voiceover.
 Even the most seasoned voice artists can’t make an overly complex or extremely passive script engage audiences.